How can I find out if I am a candidate for LASIK, PRK, or SMILE?

 Do I have to put drops into my eyes after laser vision correction?
 If so, for how long?

 Yes.
-You will be prescribed antibiotic and corticosteroid eye drops.
+You will be prescribed antibiotic and anti-inflammatory eye drops.
 You may also be instructed to use over-the-counter artificial tears.
 Your doctor will prescribe the medications and he or she will instruct you on their use.
 Generally, the drops are instilled four times a day for one week following the procedure.

 What are the complications of laser vision correction?